 The Sentosa Express started constructions in June 2003 and was built to replace the 23-year-old Sentosa Monorail that closed on 16 March 2005.

-Three stations on the line, Sentosa, Imbiah and Beach stations started operations on 15 January 2007.
+Three stations on the line, VivoCity (then Sentosa), Imbiah and Beach stations started operations on 15 January 2007.
 In anticipation of the new integrated resort, Resorts World station (then Waterfront station), the fourth station of the line, opened on 1 February 2010.

 The new system also includes an Automatic Train Operation (ATO) function, allowing the trains to be fully automated.
 This relieves the train captains of manual train operation, allowing them to take on other tasks such as managing safety and security on the train.

 |15 January 2007||Sentosa Express||Opening of VivoCity, Imbiah and Beach stations|